Wheelchair Accessibility Sagrada Família

 How to get there

-If you want to use the metro, check out our blog about the accessibility of the metro system and the stations.
+If you want to use the metro, check out our blog about the metro system’s accessibility and the stations.
 The metro station ‘Sagrada Família’ is also wheelchair accessible.
-There are two metro lines stopping here, line 2 and 5.
+Two metro lines are stopping here, lines 2 and 5.
 Once at the station, you go up via the elevator that takes you to the front of the impressive building.

 The address is: Carrer de Mallorca 401